Ian Axel: Notable appearances

 On November 24, 2013, Axel performed at the American Music Awards with Christina Aguilera.

 On January 31, 2013, "This Is The New Year" was the closing song on Glees Season 4, Episode 12 titled "Naked".

 Ian Axel also performed during the 2013 Victoria's Secret Fashion show.

 Personal life

 Axel was born to a Jewish family and had a bar mitzvah but is a secular Jew.

-In May 2015, he announced his engagement to longtime girlfriend and dancer Lina Kent.
-The couple later married in April 2016.

-In November 2016, Axel publicly announced that he and his wife were expecting their first child, a baby boy due to be born in May 2017.